Boyle-Lab/TRACE/README.md

 ```bash
 $ ./scripts/init_hmm.py <TF>
 ```
 It will generate a starting model `<init.model.file>` for TF of your choice.
 The default setting will generate a 10-motif model, to change the number of extra motifs, set argument `--motif-number`.
 All PWMs including root motifs are built-in.
-If your TF of interested is not in [`./data/motif_cluster_info_2020.txt`](data/motif_cluster_info_2020.txt), that means it was not included the JASPAR cluster.
+If your TF of interested is not in [`./data/motif_cluster_info_2020.txt`](data/motif_cluster_info_2020.txt), that means it was not included in the JASPAR cluster.
 You will need to use your own motif file in tranfac format as in [`./data/JASPAR2020_CORE_vertebrates_non-redundant_pfms_transfac.txt`](data/JASPAR2020_CORE_vertebrates_non-redundant_pfms_transfac.txt) and set `--motif-number` to 1.

 ```bash
 $ ./scripts/init_hmm.py <TF> --motif-number <N> --motif-info ../data/motif_cluster_info_2020.txt --motif-transfec ./data/JASPAR2020_CORE_vertebrates_non-redundant_pfms_transfac.txt